 Beautiful glass blocks reflect the bustling energy of passing traffic while protecting the south-facing city garden that the building envelopes, creating a calm oasis.

-High ceilings and generous floor openings along the north and south will showcase activities on all floors.
-An open floor plan features browsable collections, technological offerings, an interactive café, cultural commons, event spaces, art display areas, and at least 16 meeting rooms.
+High ceilings and generous floor openings along the north and south showcase activities on all floors.
+An open floor plan features browsable collections, technological offerings, an interactive café, cultural commons, event spaces, art display areas, and 16 meeting rooms.

-The library will welcome community partners, social services, and career support to address user needs.
+The library welcomes community partners, social services, and career support to address user needs.
 The internal transparency of the architecture invites visitors to connect this space with possibility and explore experiences, new and familiar.

-Designed as a welcoming destination reflective of the Omaha communities it serves, the new library will be an open, flexible, and supportive space.
+Designed as a welcoming destination reflective of the Omaha communities it serves, the new library is an open, flexible, and supportive space.

 A central staircase leads users upwards offering an ideal path to all floors and stunning views.
 Open floor plans encourage intuitive wayfinding and allow for maximum adaptability in the future.